techrabbit58/KataBirthdayGreeting/doc/strategy.md

 - E-mail services are convenience services, and do by purpose no harm to the content they transport from sender to receiver.
-So it is not necessary to test the e-mail transport chain end to end for testing the birthday greeter core.
+So it is not necessary to test the e-mail transport chain end to end for effectively testing the birthday greeter core.
 The same will most likely be true for any other standard message transport.
 - Of course, an integration test will eventually be necessary, with any notification service adapter, prior to production.
 But this can be seen as part of a latter product increment.
-The Birthday Greeting core will not need yet such implementation nor testing.
+The Birthday Greeting core will not need yet, such implementation nor testing.
 - The same situation can be seen on the input side.
 We can consider the OS and file system as being functional,